Quantum Undergraduate Education and Scientific Training: Programmatic Approaches

 Concentrations or tracks within traditional disciplinary majors provide another way to offer multiple courses to build QIST skills.
 Institutions considering these routes should consider how many courses make a concentration or track, and what is the irreducible set of topics or courses that should be included.
 For example, a program might choose to include disciplinary courses for base skills, include QIST topics within other existing disciplinary courses, and finish with a single capstone course on quantum computing (both hardware and software).
 Another program might instead opt to include two upper-level courses---one on quantum algorithms and coding, and one on quantum engineering (possibly with a lab).
 Concentrations and tracks likely need approval from state or regional higher-education accrediting bodies.

 As of this writing, we know of no standalone QIST majors within the United States.
 Industrial panelists at the QUEST workshop stated that they did not yet see the need for a standalone QIST major.
-This opinion is reinforced by the recent analysis of a survey performed by the Quantum Economic Development Consortium (QED-C)~\cite{fox2020preparing} which argued the quantum industry has a large need for employees with expertise in traditional fields but with a \emph{quantum awareness} of how their expertise affects the other elements involved in that quantum technology.
+This opinion is reinforced by a recent qualitative study of the quantum industry~\cite{fox2020preparing} which argued the quantum industry has a large need for employees with expertise in traditional fields but with a \emph{quantum awareness} of how their expertise affects the other elements involved in that quantum technology.
 These skills and quantum awareness can be acquired within existing majors supplemented with the curricular approaches described above.
-Furthermore, the QED-C survey analysis points out that since the quantum industry is so young, the definition of \emph{quantum engineer} remains unclear.
+Furthermore, as pointed out in~\cite{fox2020preparing}, since the quantum industry is so young the definition of \emph{quantum engineer} remains unclear.
 Thus, it is premature to develop a full undergraduate major at this point.
 In the future, the situation may change as the sector develops.
 There are a few institutions who have developed QIST master's programs or even BS/MS programs as described in appendix~\ref{appendix:existing}.

 Table~\ref{tab:approach} summarizes the programmatic approaches described as well as some of their associated benefits and challenges.